-Therefore, the NOPAT of PQR Ltd is $44,000 for the given financial year.
+Therefore, the NOPAT in finance of PQR Ltd is $44,000 for the given financial year.

-Let us take the real-life example of Apple Inc.’s annual report as of 2016, 2017 and 2018.
+Let us take the real-life example of Apple Inc.’s annual report on 2016, 2017, and 2018.
 Calculate the NOPAT for Apple Inc. based on the following available information:

 Now, the EBIT of Apple Inc. can be calculated as,